tekbe/machine/README.md

 # The Incredible Money Machine

 Ever thought of buying crypto coins low at one exchange and sell them higher at another?
 Well, this is it.
 A machine to even out price rates of coins on different exchanges.
 Of course, people are doing this already.
-But on lucky days maybe you cant make 50 cent.
+But on lucky days you cant make 50 cent.

 So this is just a fun project to code against the exchange APIs.
-Maybe it's useful to somebody.
+Maybe it's useful as a starting point to somebody.
 Currently supported exchanges are Bittrex, Poloniex, Cryptopia and HitBtc.
+But it can easily be extended (see `Exchange[_]`).

-To run the machine you'll need api keys from the exchanges you want to use and put them into the object `money.machine.adatper.ApiKeys` with a method `def apply(e: Exchange[_]): (String, String)` that returns the api and private key for an `Exchange`.
+To run the machine you'll need API keys from the exchanges you want to use and put them into the object `money.machine.adatper.ApiKeys` with a method `def apply(e: Exchange[_]): (String, String)` that returns the api and private key for an `Exchange`.
 And you'll need some coins on the exchanges where you want to trade.

-Then you hit something like this
+Then, as an example, when you type in the REPL something like

 ~~~
 MoneyMachine.run(Cryptopia, Poloniex, Bittrex)(XMR, BTC)
 ~~~

-and the machine will try to sell XMR for BTC at one exchange and buy XMR for BTC at another if it's profitable.
+the machine will sell XMR for BTC at one exchange and buy XMR for BTC at another if it's profitable.

 ~~~
 [info] Code Statistics for project: